cbeck88/ver-stub-rs/README.md

 * You have multiple binaries in your workspace and rebuilding them all is slow
 * You are using build options like LTO which push a lot of work to link time
+* Your company's release build takes 90 minutes, and you just realized it was tagged incorrectly

 When I used the popular [`vergen`](https://github.com/rustyhorde/vergen) crate to embed this data, I often found myself frustrated because actions like `git commit`, `git tag` or `git checkout -b` would cause the next `cargo build`